john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 > Uses: belaying without a belay device

 If you drop your belay device, you can use the munter hitch to belay your partner.
 This is an extremely valuable skill to have in your toolbox.
-Since the munter hitch can be easily tied with one hand, I can not think of any reason to learn how to tie it with two.
+Learn to tie it with one hand.

 <a href="https://youtu.be/pO9ksZ3fGDY?t=49" target="_blank">
 <img src="/assets/images/knots/munter_638px.png"